Leavenworth, Kansas: Primary and secondary education

 Two public school districts serve the city.
 The majority of the city lies within Leavenworth USD 453, which operates six schools: four elementary schools, one middle school, and Leavenworth High School.
 USD 453 also operates Leavenworth Virtual School, an Internet-based school for students from grades Kindergarten through eighth grade.
 Senior high school students from Fort Leavenworth attend Leavenworth High School.
 5th and 6th graders attend Richard Warren Middle School, which recently completed construction of a technology extension to the original building.
-Fort Leavenworth USD 207 encompasses Fort Leavenworth and operates three elementary schools and one junior high school.
+Fort Leavenworth USD 207 encompasses Fort Leavenworth, and operates three elementary schools and one junior high school.
+A small portion of southern Leavenworth is in Lansing USD 469.
+Residents of this district are zoned to Lansing High School.

-There are also three private schools in Leavenworth.
+There are also two private schools in Leavenworth, and formerly there was a private high school.
 The Roman Catholic Archdiocese of Kansas City in Kansas oversees one Catholic school, Xavier Elementary School (Grades Pre-K-8).
 Immaculata High School (Kansas) closed at the end of the 2016-2017 school year.
 The Lutheran Church–Missouri Synod operates one Lutheran school, St. Paul Lutheran School (Pre-K-8).